Vextrove/vextrove_terrain_datapack/README.md

 ### Mob texture variations (should be distinguishable, like red and brown Mooshrooms, but not like horses)
  - Black and white cows
  - Fully brown cows
- - 'Duck' Chickens
+ - "Duck" Chickens
-### Inventory 'sort' button
+### Inventory sort button
 ### Cave biomes
  - Slimy cave biome
 ### Speaker block
  - Plays sounds
-### Chorus 'grass' block
+### Chorus "grass" block
- - Grows on the bottom side of Endstone instead of on the top side
+ - Like Grass blocks, but the grass part grows on the bottom side of Endstone instead of on the top side
 ### Fence Post
  - A singular fence type that doesn't connect to surrounding blocks
 ### Wall Post
  - A singular wall type that doesn't connect to surrounding blocks
 ### Look through Nether portals
+ - I don't want to give up on the purple event horizon
 ### Vertical Slabs
  - I never liked slabs, but now that they are here you might as well add vertical slabs.
 Placement would be hell
 ### Dual-type slabs